-The Special Collections Reading Room, located on the second floor of The Claremont Colleges Library adjacent to the North Lobby, is where you have access to the collections for study and research and also to our expert staff who can assist you and answer any questions you might have.
+The Special Collections Reading Room, located on the second floor of The Claremont Colleges Library adjacent to the North Lobby, is where you have access to the collections for study and research.

 - Feel free to bring your laptop and/or a camera; in the Reading Room we have a rare book scanner for you to make personal research copies of materials, with staff approval, at no cost.

 All Special Collections materials should be handled with extra care, and users must

 - Use pencils only; no ink, please.
 Pencils are available if you do not have one.

 - Consult one folder or item at a time.

 - Folders of materials must be kept flat on a reading table.
 Bound volumes must be supported in a cradle (provided).
 Book weights should be used to hold bound volumes open.
 Do not lean on materials, mark them, or take notes on top of them.

 - Keep any loose material in the order in which you find it.

 - Report any mis-arrangements, mutilations, or unopened leaves.

 - Stow computer bags, backpacks, and purses on the shelves provided